edorejel/edorejel/README.md

 ## 1st Application - FOREX TRADING - (PLEASE RESEARCH THIS ON YOUR OWN, I AM NOT RESPONSIBLE FOR YOUR FINANCIAL DECISIONS.
 THIS IS NOT FINANCIAL ADVICE!!)

+## DISCLAIMER: FOREX TRADING IS LEGITIMATE AND LEGAL!
+IT IS NOT BITCOIN.
+DO NOT USE BITCOIN AT ALL.
+WITH FOREX TRADING, YOU ACTUALLY GO THROUGH A BANK.

 Important,please read!!
 Disclaimer, FOREX TRADING is not bitcoin.
 Matter-of-factly, do not use bitcoin at all, and do not invest in it.
 Further, if you can learn about bitcoin, you can learn about FOREX TRADING, which is 100% legitimate and legal, you would just have to brush up on current events or events that affect the currencies that you are using to invest, at a minimum, this is what you would have to do.

   # Brief Explanation - What is FOREX TRADING?